 The Effects Of Harry Potter

-I first read Harry Potter when my mum’s friend brought it round for her to read.
-I picked it up and at the age of 3 I was stuck.
+I first read Harry Potter when my mum’s friend brought it around for her to read.
+I picked it up and at the age of 3, I was stuck.
 That day changed my life.
 And I just wanted to write about how Harry Potter has affected the lives of millions and especially about how it affected mine.

 You might think 3 is a little young to decide your future.
 But for me it was perfect, and now I had loads of time to practise what I love to do.
-If I had never read that life-changing series I would still be wondering aimlessly like a 4 year old.
+If I had never read that life-changing series I would still be wondering aimlessly like a 4-year-old.
 I tried Science, but I decided it was just too much to remember.
 Tried Medicine, but I hate all the gore.
-The I thought about teaching – maybe, but I don’t have the time-management or firmness to make a great teacher.
+I thought about teaching – maybe, but I don’t have the time management or firmness to make a great teacher.
 Writing is all I really enjoy.